 Big goals often take a long time to achieve, that’s why we break them down into smaller and more realistic objectives.
 But even small goals can take time.

 If you’re exhausted or you’re just not feeling it, take a break.
-Remember that lasting change takes time and progress is rarely straight-forward.
+Remember that lasting change takes time and progress is rarely straightforward… I speak from experience.

 Say no to ‘all or nothing’ thinking